-See more woodburning stoves here.
+Read more about woodburning stoves like the ones below in our feature.
 We had great fun testing them all.

 A little helping hand for perfect barbecuing

-They’re reusable and non-stick, make barbecuing healthier and you get the grill marks without the burning!
-Around £10 for a pack of five.
+They’re reusable and non-stick (no Teflon), make barbecuing healthier and you get the grill marks without the burning!
+Around £8 for a pack of five.